mkoziel2000/compassess/README.md

 The actual PFL Api integration is encapsulated within a service called PflApiSvc.

 Models where created to represent the various payloads.
 Payload objects represent the response uses a schema-less approach that allows for class specialization (JsonExtensionData).
-This cuts down on the number of individual response objects and redundant code needed to be created in order to support the current response payload design of the API.
+I felt this was a way to cut down on the number of individual response objects needed to be created in order to support the current response payload design of the API.

-Dependency Injection is used to allow modules to easily support test mocking and also to allow configuration, logging, and service objects to become accessible across all controllers and services.
+Dependency Injection is used to allow modules to easily support test mocking as well as making configuration, logging, and service objects accessible across all controllers and services.

 ## Security
-DataEncryption Utility module was created to aid in managing credentials to the PFL Api within the JSON configuration file of appsettings.json.
-The security is based on a self-signed cert "pfl.pfx"
+DataEncryption Utility module was created to aid in securing credentials to the PFL Api within the JSON configuration file of appsettings.json.
+The security is based on a self-signed cert "pfl.pfx" and employs AES-512

 ## Current Capabilities

   * Ability to register an account into the system.
-This will become the Customer Account for ordering.
+This will be used as the Customer Account for ordering.
   * Login
   * Selection of a Product
   * Basic ordering of the product and ability to adjust quantity.